 The Orthodox Church is, as established by Christ, a Hierarchical Church, governed by the Holy Episcopacy and the ranks of her Clergy.
 Just as the Church herself is the Body of Christ God, and not a mere human institution, so too the hierarchy of her clergy is also divinely fashioned, following the pattern set forth by Christ and handed down in unbroken succession through the Apostles and the Holy Fathers of the Church throughout her history.

-The Diocese of Great Britain and Ireland has at its Head our Lord and Saviour Jesus Christ, and is under the pastoral care of the Holy Synod of Bishops, most directly under His Eminence Metropolitan Hilarion, First Hierarch of the Russian Orthodox Church Outside of Russia, who is its Ruling Bishop; and His Grace Bishop Irenei of Sacramento, the Administrator of the Diocese.
+The Diocese of Great Britain and Ireland has at its Head our Lord and Saviour Jesus Christ, and is under the pastoral care of His Grace Bishop Irenei of Richmond and Wetern Europe (Richmond being the traditional section of London after which the Ruling Hierarch of the Diocese of Great Britain and Ireland has been named).
+Bishop Irenei tends to the flock of the Dicoese as a member of the Holy Synod of Bishops, under the presidency of His Eminence Metropolitan Hilarion, First Hierarch of the Russian Orthodox Church Outside of Russia.

 His Eminence Metropolitan Hilarion is the First Hierarch of the Russian Orthodox Church Outside of Russia, President of its Holy Synod, and spiritual father of the Church Abroad.
 His parents – his father Alexei Kapral, and his mother, Euphrosynia (née Kasyaniuk) – were from the village of Obenizha in Volyhn, Ukraine.
 In 1929, during the Polish occupation, the local populace was persecuted and oppressed by Poles attempting to turn Western Ukraine into a Polish province.
 Thus, the 19-year-old Alexei and his young wife decided to emigrate to Canada.
 At the time, the Canadian government afforded immigrants the opportunity to obtain large tracts of land in Western Canada; it was there that the young family settled.
 Upon their arrival in the province of Alberta, the Kapral family received 160 acres of untilled land, as well as $100 in cash, a hammer, and an axe with which to build themselves a home.
 In the developing Spirit River region there were some 200 Ukrainians, and in view of the oncoming cold, they quickly built themselves houses.
 The great economic crisis of 1929-30 affected the settlers, making an already hard life even more difficult.
 To find work, Alexei Kapral had to travel far from home, and he earned but 25 cents per day.
 Nonetheless, the family grew ever larger – five boys and two girls filled the house with children’s voices, speaking Ukrainian at home.
 Their parents also spoke Russian and Polish The youngest member of the family was Igor, the future Metropolitan Hilarion.
 He was born on January 6, 1948, in Spirit River , and spent his childhood in the country.
 Later he transferred to another school in Blueberry Creek, but returned to finish high school.
 In 1966, he found a spiritual father, the Right Reverend Sava (Saracevic), Bishop of Edmonton, a Serb who greatly revered our Holy Hierarch St John (Maximovich, +1966).